 The distinguished surname Doreen was first brought to England in the wake of the Norman Conquest of 1066.
 The name is patronymic in origin, signifying "the son of Durant," an Old French personal name.
 Looking at records from this time, we found Geoffry, Roger and Henry Durant who claimed descent from Normandy c.
 1180-95 while another census in 1198, lists Aceline, Ralph, Richard, and Robert Durant.

 Early Origins of the Doreen family

 The surname Doreen was first found in Warwickshire, Worcestershire, and Shropshire at Tong, a parish, in the union of Shiffnall, Shiffnall division of the hundred of Brimstree.
 "Tong Castle, the seat of the family of Durant, a magnificent mansion remodelled in the last century, is crowned with numerous turrets, pinnacles, and eight lofty domes, producing a striking effect: it contains many valuable pictures and cabinets."

 Another branch of the family were found at Wallingswells in the West Riding of Yorkshire.
 "In excavating near the house [of Sir Thomas Woolaston White], in 1829, several stone coffins were found, and amongst them that of Dame Margery Dourant, second abbess of the convent, who died in the reign of Richard I ([1189-1199)]."

 Early History of the Doreen family

-Another 221 words (16 lines of text) covering the years 1140 and 1296 are included under the topic Early Doreen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Doreen research.
+Another 111 words (8 lines of text) covering the years 1140, 1296, 1578, 1564, 1660 and 1644 are included under the topic Early Doreen History in all our PDF Extended History products and printed products wherever possible.

 Doreen Spelling Variations